 - I understand that the board meets 12 times per year, plus one annual full-day retreat.
 I will do my best to attend each meeting, with the understanding that three consecutive unexcused absences will be considered resignation from the board.
-Board meetings may be attended remotely via phone or teleconference by special arrangement.
+Board meetings may be attended remotely via phone or teleconference.
 The annual retreat should be attended in person.

 - I accept fiduciary responsibility for the organization and will oversee its financial health and integrity.

 - I will provide oversight to ensure that our programs run effectively.